Governor Chris Christie • Lt.Governor Kim Guadagno

 13. If the remediating party chooses to provide public notice by sending notification letters, when should the letters be sent?

-If a remediating party chooses to provide public notice by sending notification letters, the regulations require letters to be sent at least 14 days prior to the initiation of field activities associated with the remedial investigation or remedial action and every two years of the remedial action.
-The remediating party should also send notification letters at least 14 days prior to the initiation of field activities related to the remedial action.
+If a remediating party chooses to provide public notice by sending notification letters, the rules require letters to be sent at least 14 days prior to the initiation of field activities associated with the Remedial Action and every two years thereafter.

 Back to the Questions